grammyjs/website/site/docs/plugins/transformer-throttler.md

 # Flood Control (`transformer-throttler`)

+> Consider using the [auto-retry plugin](./auto-retry.md) instead.

 This plugin enqueues outgoing API requests instance via [Bottleneck](https://github.com/SGrondin/bottleneck) in order to prevent your bot from hitting [rate limits](https://core.telegram.org/bots/faq#my-bot-is-hitting-limits-how-do-i-avoid-this) as described in this [advanced section](../advanced/flood.md) of the documentation.

 ::: warning Undocumented API Limits Exist
 Telegram implements unspecified and undocumented rate limits for some API calls.
 These undocumented limits are **not accounted for** by the throttler.
-Consider using the [auto-retry plugin](./auto-retry.md) together with this plugin, if you are experiencing floodwait errors for certain API calls, such as `api.sendContact`.
+If you still want to use this plugin, consider using the [auto-retry plugin](./auto-retry.md) together with it.
 :::

 ## Usage